Est. 1915 · Art Deco Preservation · Luxury Hotel Heritage · Downtown Davenport Anchor

 ApparitionsPhantom soundsMusical manifestations

-Following his death, staff and guests began reporting sightings of Grant's apparition in the hotel corridors.
-Visitors describe encountering a tall, distinguished male figure in formal attire moving through hallways, particularly near the 8th floor and ballroom areas.
-The accounts suggest deliberate, purposeful movement rather than residual haunting loops, implying responsive intelligence or conscious attachment to the location.
+Following Grant's death, staff and guests began reporting sightings of a tall, distinguished male figure in formal attire moving through the hotel corridors, particularly near the upper floors and ballroom areas.

 The ballroom has become a focal point of paranormal activity.
 Multiple witnesses report hearing phantom piano music emanating from the ballroom when the space is unoccupied and instruments are locked.
-The music is described as intermittent rather than continuous, occurring during evening and nighttime hours when the ballroom typically lies empty.
-Staff attributions of this phenomenon to Grant reflect his association with the entertainment industry and the ballroom's role in his death.
+The music is described as intermittent, occurring during evening and nighttime hours.

-Additional apparitions enhance the hotel's paranormal profile.
-Guests have reported encountering the figure of a woman in a red or blue evening gown, suggesting either a single entity manifesting in different attire or separate female spirits.
-These apparitions typically appear in hallways and common areas, observed briefly before vanishing.
-Some accounts describe a tall, dark shadow figure moving through various rooms and corridors.
+Additional apparitions include the figure of a woman in a red or blue evening gown reported in hallways and common areas, and a tall dark shadow figure in various corridors.

-Paranormal investigators have documented activity consistent with these long-standing reports.
-The phenomena appear responsive rather than purely residual, with manifestations sometimes occurring in response to visitor presence or expectations.
-The combination of documented death, celebrity association, and consistent witness accounts across decades has established the Blackhawk as a recognized location on paranormal investigation circuits.
+The combination of Grant's documented final hours in the building, celebrity association, and consistent witness accounts across decades has established the Blackhawk as a recognized location on paranormal investigation circuits.

 Notable Entities